 - The 24/7 availability of funds can help business customers improve their cash-flow management and reduce their need for external financing.

-to develop other 24/7/365 financial services and products to better serve their customers and attract new clients.
+- Instant payments can act as a springboard for PSPs to develop other 24/7/365 financial services and products to better serve their customers and attract new clients.

-Instant payments are a useful tool to spread the use of digital interaction channels between and their clients.
+Instant payments are a useful tool to spread the use of digital interaction channels between PSPs and their clients.